TheBATeam/Print-Prime-Numbers-With-Notepad/README.md

 # Print-Prime-Numbers-With-Notepad
-This **Batch program** contains algorithms for calculating Prime Numbers.So, I’ve made two batch files for calculations – but, the algorithm by which they are calculating **prime numbers** is slightly different.
+This **Batch program** contains algorithms for calculating Prime Numbers.
+So, I’ve made two batch files for calculations – but, the algorithm by which they are calculating **prime numbers** is slightly different.
 Due to this reason, one is calculating them **faster than other**.

 ![Print Prime Numbers | By kvc ](https://i2.wp.com/www.thebateam.org/wp-content/uploads/2018/12/26-1.png?w=634&ssl=1)